ryanrestine/HackTheBox_WriteUps/linux_machines/solidstate_notes.md

 ### Privilege Escalation

-Lets transfer over a copy of Linpeas to the tadrget to help with enumeration:
+Lets transfer over a copy of Linpeas to the target to help with enumeration:

 ![lp_transf.png](../assets/solidstate_assets/lp_transf.png)